 Management of tax affairs in the Group

-Our CEO is ultimately responsible for decision-making regarding decisions on tax affairs at Neste.
-Significant tax planning measures and decisions are only implemented following the approval of the Board of Directors.
+Our President and CEO is ultimately responsible for decision-making regarding decisions on tax affairs at Neste.
+Significant tax planning measures and decisions are only implemented following the approval by the Board of Directors.

 Neste has companies operating in Bermuda and Guernsey for business-related reasons.
 Even though these are low-tax countries, Neste Corporation pays income tax on the result of the insurance company operating in Guernsey to Finland.
 The income of the shipping business of the affiliated company in Bermuda is taxed in accordance with Finnish tax legislation when funds are repatriated to Finland.

-Neste has four fully-owned companies in the Netherlands.
+Neste has four fully-owned companies and one subsidiary (51%) in the Netherlands.
 Two of them are part of the historical legal structure of Neste, and subject to statutory taxation in the Netherlands.
-Neste acquired the remaining 40% of the shares of Neste Engineering Solutions Oy (previously Neste Jacobs Oy) in 2017 which has a wholly owned Dutch entity in the Netherlands.
-This company is also subject to statutory taxation in the Netherlands.
+Neste Engineering Solutions Oy has a wholly owned Dutch entity in the Netherlands.
+This company and the subsidiary (51%) are also subject to statutory taxation in the Netherlands.
 Please, see below Neste Netherlands BV for its advance pricing agreement.

 Furthermore, many countries offer different types of incentives for companies.
 In the following countries where Neste has business operations, Neste benefits from the local tax treatments offered to companies based on local legislation and practices.

-- Belgium has a general income tax incentive available for locally established companies.
-Former base oils refinery company Neste N.V. conducts base oils customer service operations in Belgium with the headcount of some 20 persons.
-Furthermore, Neste N.V. has a representative office in Brussels.
+- Belgium has a general income tax incentive available to locally established companies.
+Former base oils refinery company Neste N.V. conducts base oils customer service operations in Belgium with a headcount of some 20 persons.
+Furthermore, Neste has a representative office in Brussels.

 - Neste's refinery investment regarding the refining of its renewable products is considered to qualify as a pioneer activity as prescribed under the applicable Singapore legislation.
 Such pioneer incentive is an investment incentive for new, substantive economic contributions, which must include commitments to significant incremental capital expenditure, business spending, and creating of skilled jobs in Singapore, as well as anchoring leading-edge technology, skills or activities in Singapore.
 Income derived from the production of certain Neste's renewable products refined in Singapore are tax exempt until 2023.
-Other than pioneer income, for example income from supply services, is taxed at a statutory tax rate of 17%.
-Neste has over 120 employees in Singapore.
+Other income beyond renewable production, for example income from supply services, is taxed at a statutory tax rate of 17%.
+Neste has over 130 employees in Singapore.

-- Neste (Suisse) S.A. has over 50 persons in sales and marketing functions in Switzerland.
+- Neste (Suisse) S.A. employs over 50 persons in sales and marketing functions in Switzerland.
 Neste pays cantonal and federal income tax in Switzerland annually at some 13%.

-- Neste Engineering Solutions Oy (previously Neste Jacobs Oy) became a fully owned subsidiary of Neste in September 2017.
-The company has business operations with some 80 employees in Abu Dhabi, United Arab Emirates.
+- Neste Engineering Solutions Oy has business operations with some 70 employees in Abu Dhabi, United Arab Emirates.